Performance Details

 - Protect public safety, public health, and the environment and ensure that producers, transporters, and distributors of crude oil and refined oil products prevent oil spills and are fully prepared materially and financially to clean up spills.

-- Manage the Oil and Hazardous Substance Release Prevention and Response Fund as a viable, long-term funding source for the state"s core spill prevention and response initiatives and provide administrative support services to the Divisions programs.
+- Manage the Oil and Hazardous Substance Release Prevention and Response Fund as a viable, long-term funding source for the State"s core spill prevention and response initiatives and provide administrative support services to the division"s programs.

 |